kangchengX/CNN-ViT/README.md

 ---

 ##  Results
+Note: All the images are preprocessed with wavelet decomposition.
 **On training data set:**
 All the models are trained with the same learning rate, batch size and number of epochs
 <img src="for-readme/losses and accuracies.png" alt="losses-accuracies-train">